aaronspring/test_website/index.md

 ## Announcements

+#### 2021-11-23: date for conference session: 26 Jan 2022

+- The conference-style session with 10min presentation and 10min Q&A will be held on 26 Jan 2022 in the S2S webinar 3pm UTC.
+- Written expert review comments will be posted two weeks before.
+- The expert peer review will be pass/fail.
+- Submitting teams have time until 5 December 2021 to improve the documentation of their method and code.

 #### 2021-11-04: Announcement of the score RPSS and beginning of open review

 - Please see the [leaderboard](#leaderboard) for the score RPSS.